wessenstam/demoguide/docs/srvpam/mod7/mod7.md

 ![](../../images/lab0065.png)

 Provide A justification and click **Continue**.
 The following screens are MFA challenges to make sure that the user requesting the access is Lucy Andrews.
 Make sure you select the Security Questions when you are asked for the sort of MFA challenge.
 All MFA answers are the same as you have used earlier for other users.
 The last screen you get is the System Authentication screen where you provide YOUR credentials.
-Use **landrews@thylab.local** as the username and **Delinea/4u** as the password.
+Use **landrews@delinealabs.local** as the username and **Delinea/4u** as the password.

 ![](../../images/lab0066.png)